degenscotty/2DGameEngine/README.md

 ## Components

+# TransformComponent:
-TransformComponent:	All around positioning and rotations for every GameObject.
+All around positioning and rotations for every GameObject.
 GetPosition()
 GetRotation()
 etc..

+# TextureComponent
-TextureComponent:  	If you'd wanna give your GameObjects a .png or a .jpg you'd wanna use this one.
+If you'd wanna give your GameObjects a .png or a .jpg you'd wanna use this one.

+# TextComponent
-TextComponent:		Use this one to add Text to any GameObject.
+Use this one to add Text to any GameObject.

+# SpriteComponent
-SpriteComponent:	This is the same as a TextureComponent but with some animation capabilities.
+This is the same as a TextureComponent but with some animation capabilities.

+# CollisionComponent
-CollisionComponent: 	A CollisionComponent basically holds a rectangle (pos.x, pos.y, width, height).
+A CollisionComponent basically holds a rectangle (pos.x, pos.y, width, height).
 An active Scene checks if either of those components are colliding with eachother.
 If they do, this triggers a FunctionCallback to the GameObjects in question.
 So you can just add an OnTrigger(GameObject* gameObject) to any GameObject.
 These CollisionComponents also are gathered in a PhysicsSystem class which checks if the GameObjects in question have to be put back in place using minowski AABB collision detection.

+# BubbleComponent
-BubbleComponent:	Component which will make any object float like if it was caught in a bubble.
+Component which will make any object float like if it was caught in a bubble.
 Used in bubble bobble ofcourse to have the right behavior for the bubbles that bobble shoots.

+# ButtonComponent
-ButtonComponent:	Allows you to add a button to any GameObject you want.
+Allows you to add a button to any GameObject you want.

+# FPSComponent
-FPSComponent: 		Makes the client FPS visisble.
+Makes the client FPS visisble.

+# StateComponent
-StateComponent: 	Holds a map containing states.
+Holds a map containing states.
 There can only be 1 active state at once.
 The current state updates.

+# RigidbodyComponent
-RigidbodyComponent:	Adds gravity to any GameObject in your scene.
+Adds gravity to any GameObject in your scene.

+# ControllerComponent
-ControllerComponent:	Used to interact with the players inputcommands, can be used by AI too.
+Used to interact with the players inputcommands, can be used by AI too.
 Is in direct communication with the rigidbody components to allow smooth velocity changes (movement, including running, jumping etc..)